 Bristol Refugee Rights is the first port of call for the majority of asylum seeking and refugee families coming to Bristol.
-At the Early Years Project we welcome children from 4 months to 5 years who would otherwise not have access to any sort of organised child care.
+At the Early Years Project we welcome their children between the ages of 4 months to 5 years.

 The Early Years Project is open:

-An Early Years Project place enables parents to attend English classes, access advocacy and information and become an active member of the BRR community.
-We support families in many practical and emotional ways including accessing nursery places and local children’s centre services, making sure children have enough food and clothing, giving out nappy packs, promoting healthy eating and learning about the importance of play.
+The Early Years Project believe that children and families should have the opportunity to grow and learn together.
+We therefore support families in many practical and emotional ways.
+Not only do we help families access nursery and local children’s services, we also making sure the children have enough food and clothing, giving out nappy packs and promote healthy eating and importance of play.